BigWoodieWood/label-studio/docs/source/tags/chat.md

 Use with the following data types: JSON array of message objects.

+!!! error Enterprise
+    This tag is only available for Label Studio Enterprise users.

 #### Use with an LLM

 Optionally, the tag can request automatic replies from an LLM.